SVGS-EVA4/Phase2/S2-MobileNets_and_ShuffleNets/README.md

 <p align="center"><img src='https://github.com/SVGS-EVA4/Phase2/blob/master/S2-MobileNets_and_ShuffleNets/images/misclassified_classwise.png' height = "1600" /></p>

 ## Observation:
-* By seeing at the misclassified images we can observe that there are lot of misclassification between large quadcopters and small quadcopters.
-Model is confused between those 2, as ther is not much difference between them.
+* By looking at the misclassified images we can observe that there are lot of misclassification between large quadcopters and small quadcopters.
+Model is confused between the two, as there is not much difference between them.
-* Some are correctly classified, but the actual labels are only wrong.
+* Some are correctly classified, but the actual labels themselves are incorrect.
-* Flying birds are mostly classified as winged drones, seeing at the wings of birds
+* Flying birds are mostly classified as winged drones, biased by the wings of birds.